 - Write a letter of support for Juristac to Santa Clara County, CA, officials.
 The Protect Juristac website has addresses.

 This isn’t just another good cause.
 This is about religious freedom and respect.
 It is about overcoming the effects of centuries of settler colonialism by being in solidarity with Indigenous people to protect their sacred sites and to practice their religions in their ancestral way.
 It responds to the call issued at the Unitarian Universalist General Assembly in June 2020 in the Action of Immediate Witness to Address 400 Years of White Supremacist Colonialism.
 Native American spirituality has been devalued since Europeans arrived.
 In the 1800s Congress ignored the 1st Amendment and passed a law making it illegal for Native Americans to practice their religions, and that wasn’t repealed until the 1970s.
 Indigenous religions are still considered “less than” by the dominant US culture, and their sacred sites get desecrated with impunity by commercial interests.
-We are asking your help stop one of those desecrations.
+We are asking your help to stop one of those desecrations.

 Learn to be an Ally